 - Find a supervisor: In many ways, the most important person in the whole process of obtaining a doctoral degree is your supervisor.
 He or she will supervise your research and guide you through your studies.
 Applications to ILS require that you have a supervisor when you submit your application.
-An extensive list of Doctoral Programme supervisors can be found LINK.
+An extensive list of Doctoral Programme supervisors can be found LINK (note: look for 'Supervisor for doctoral programme').
 After finding a potential supervisor, contact him or her to discuss your research ideas and plans.
 Please note that professors and principal investigators get dozens of emails from potential doctoral candidates.
 If you want to get your email noticed, you must give the professor/ principal investigator the information they need, quickly, clearly and professionally.

-- Find a responsible professor and follow-up group for your doctoral studies and thesis
+- Find a responsible professor and follow-up group/thesis committee for your doctoral studies and thesis

 - Write a research plan, it should be written directly to the electronic application form in English.
-Please see some guidelines for the research plan.
+Please see some guidelines for the research plan and the required documents.
 The following fields related to the research plan are included in the electronic application form (the number in parentheses indicates the maximum number of characters per field, spaces included):